Learners Class

 Learners Class currently includes Year 1 and Year 2, where the children are between the ages of 5 years to 7 years old.
 The class is taught by Mrs Brown and is supported by Mrs Gurney and Mrs Creek.

 We teach Maths and English daily and are proud to provide our full and rich curriculum to our children with lots of exciting learning opportunities, including regular visits to our own school forest.
 We enjoy Collective Worship together each day, where we explore different values each half term.
-This half term our value is Service.
+This half term our value is Truthfulness.

 Each Thursday afternoon, we have IT lessons run by Mrs Gurney, providing us with valuable learning around technology.